anamorph/recettes/en/en-plat-blanquette_de_veau_a_l_ancienne.md

 * 50 cl of broth

 ### Finishing
-* 100 g thick cream
+* 100 g heavy cream
 * 1 egg yolk
 * 1 tablespoon lemon juice

 ## Instructions:
-### Preparation of veal
+### Calf Preparation
  1. Cut the meat into cubes and put them in a pot.
 Cover with cold water and bring to a boil.
-Hold the boil for 5 minutes, then drain the meat in a colander.
+Keep the boil for 5 minutes, then drain the meat in a colander.
 Rinse with cold water.
  1. Peel the onion and prick it with the cloves.
-Cut the carrots into rings.
-Slit the leek lengthwise and wash under cold water to remove any trace of soil.
+Cut carrots into rings.
+Slitting the leek lengthwise and wash under cold water to remove any traces of soil.
- 1. Return the meat back to the pot.
-Add onion, carrots, leek, celery, garlic and garnished bouquet.
-Pour the broth and salt and pepper.
+ 1. Put the meat back in the pot.
+Add the onion, carrots, leek, celery, garlic and bunch garnished.
+Pour in the broth and season with salt and pepper.
  1. Bring to a boil and skim if necessary.
-Cover and simmer 1h30 on low heat.
+Cover and simmer for 1h30 on low heat.

-### Preparation of bells onions
+### Preparing the Onions
- 1. Peel and wash the bells onions.
-Put them in a frying pan and cover half with cold water.
+ 1. Peel and wash the onions.
+Put them in a skillet and cover half with cold water.
 Add butter as well as salt and sugar.
- 1. Cut a disc of parchment paper of the same diameter as the pan and drill it in the middle.
-Cover the onions with this foil.
-Cook on low heat until liquid evaporation.
+ 1. Cut a parchment paper disc of the same diameter as the pan and pierce it in the middle.
+Cover the onions with this sheet.
+Cook over low heat until liquid evaporates.

-### Preparation of Paris mushrooms
+### Preparing Paris Mushrooms
- 1. Clean the mushrooms of Paris with a brush and chop them.
-Put them in a small saucepan of cold water and add butter, lemon juice and a pinch of salt to it.
+ 1. Clean the mushrooms with a brush and slice them.
+Put them in a small pot of cold water and add the butter, lemon juice and a pinch of salt.
  1. Cook at simmering for 15 minutes.
 Drain with a skimmer and set aside.

-### Preparation of the sauce
+### Preparing the sauce
- 1. In another saucepan, melt the butter and pour the flour into it to make a redhead.
-Mix and cook for 2 minutes without ceasing to whisk.
+ 1. In another saucepan, melt the butter and pour in the flour to make a roux.
+Mix and cook for 2 minutes without ceasing to stir with a whisk.
- 1. Take 50 cl of the cooking broth from the blanquette and pour it gradually, always stirring with a whisk.
+ 1. Take 50 cl of the cooking stock from the blanquette and pour it gradually, always stirring with a whisk.
 Cook for a few minutes, until a thick sauce is obtained.
-Salt and pepper.
+Season with salt and pepper.

 ### Finishing

- 1. Drain the meat with a skimmer and put it in a casserole.
-Pour sauce, bells onions and mushrooms.
-Heat a few minutes over low heat, mixing.
+ 1. Drain the meat with a skimmer and put it in a casserole dish.
+Pour in the sauce, the onions and the mushrooms.
+Heat for a few minutes on low heat while stirring.
- 1. Whisk the thick cream and egg yolk in a bowl.
+ 1. Whisk together the heavy cream and egg yolk in a bowl.
 Remove the casserole from the heat and pour this bond into it.
-Mix and warm over low heat.
+Mix and heat over low heat.
- 1. Add the lemon juice and rectify the seasoning if necessary.
+ 1. Add the lemon juice and adjust the seasoning if necessary.
 Serve hot.